Surat: Child trafficking racket busted; 135 kids rescued

-Multiple agencies busted a major child trafficking racket and rescued around 135 kids from a housing society in Surat on early Sunday morning, who were allegedly brought to the city from other states for “work”.
+Multiple agencies busted a major child trafficking racket and rescued around 135 kids, all boys, from a housing society in Surat on early Sunday morning, who were allegedly brought to the city from other states for “work”.

-According to officials, the raid was conducted around 5:30 am on Sunday at three building blocks in Sitaram Nagar Society in Pankaj Nagar of Surat.

 Out of the 135 children, 128 are from cities such as Udaipur and Dungarpur in Rajasthan while others are from Bihar, Uttar Pradesh and Jharkhand.
 The age group of rescued kids is between 10 and 16 years.